cherimojava/cherimodata/mongo/README.md

 * @Transient, tells that this field isn't persisted
 * @Computed tells that this property is being computed.
 Once must not declare a setter for those fields
 * @Reference only on Entity type properties.
 Tells that the Entity supplied with this property will not be inlined.
 By default other Entities will be inlined
+* @Final denotes that this property after first written can't be changed ongoing.
+Only working for primitives and their Object representives and org.bson.types.ObjectId

 ### Property MongoDB name mapping
 The Java to MongoDB name resolution follows these rules: